Digital: A Love Story: Reception

 The writing and story of the game were especially praised by reviewers.
 Kieron Gillen of Rock, Paper, Shotgun said that after playing it, he "[couldn't] think of a better love story in the Western medium", and that the terse and minimalist prose worked well to create clearly defined characters.
+He also stated that the music was 'totally delightful'.
 A reviewer from The Economist called the story "engaging", saying that it provided a "memorable and thought-provoking experience".
 In an analysis of the game's story, Emily Short of Gamasutra called the decision to leave the protagonist blank rather than writing a viewpoint character "brilliant", saying that it made the entire game work much better than it otherwise would.
 A reviewer from The A.V.
 Club, grading the game as an "A", called the story "moving".
 The majority of the criticism for the game was in regards to the interface used to navigate the online world; while The Economist found it quirky and realistic, Gillen felt that it made it easy for the player to miss a key message, leaving the player stuck with no direction as to where to turn.

 Gamasutra gave Digital an honorable mention in their "Best Indie Games of 2010" list.
 It was chosen as a "freeware game pick" by Tim W. of IndieGames, Gamasutra's independent games site, who said that it was "an absorbing experience that no other game from this day and age can offer".
 IndieGames also named it number two in their "Top Freeware Adventure Games of 2010".
 PC Gamer listed it as number seven in their "20 Free PC Games" feature in May 2011, saying that it was "an hour of gorgeously crafted, personality-imbued indie gaming".

 Love later made a "spiritual sequel", don't take it personally, babe, it just ain't your story, and then another game "that further extends the non-linear style of Digital", Analogue: A Hate Story.